directus/docs/content/tutorials/7.workflows/enrich-user-data-with-clearbit-and-directus-automate.md

 ## Enrich User Data

 Create a **Webhook / Request URL** operation and set the key to `clearbit`.
-Set the Method to GET and the URL to <span v-pre>`https://person.clearbit.com/v1/people/email/{{$trigger.payload.email}}`</span>.
+Set the Method to GET and the URL to `https://person.clearbit.com/v1/people/email/{{$trigger.payload.email}}`.
 This will assume that all users will have an email address at the time of creation.

 Add a `Authorization` header with the value `Bearer YOUR_KEY`, replacing `YOUR_KEY` with your Clearbit API Key.